hannes/MonetDBLite/README.md

 You are getting SQL `NULL` values in your query result sets.
 As explained above, for the primitive MonetDB SQL types we map them to the JVM minimum values.
 For the more complex MonetDB SQL types like `CHAR` and `DATE` we map to Java Objects, and thus in SQL `NULL` values are represented with null Java Objects.
-The `NullMappings` class has class methods to check if a value is null or not.
+The `NullMappings` class contains static methods to check if a value is null or not.
 At the same time, the SQL standard has the [COALESCE](https://www.w3schools.com/sql/sql_isnull.asp) function to return a default value when a value is null in the result set.